 Harvest of the Month

-December is here and filled with cheer!
-It is time to start promoting the December monthly themes!
-Along with all of December’s jolly spirit, the month can sometimes be stressful.
-This month’s physical activity tips focus on how to stay energized by stretching.
-Using EatFresh.org, you can find great recipes using December’s Harvest of the Month, Kiwi and Carrots.
-This month’s nutrition tips focus on cutting back on added sugars.
+Happy New Year!
+It is time to start promoting the joyful January monthly themes!
+This month’s physical activity tips focus on low-cost to no-cost physical activity ideas, which are great now that the holidays have passed.
+Using EatFresh.org, you can also find great recipes using January’s Harvest of the Month, Pears and Lettuce.
+This month’s nutrition tips focus on eating healthy by starting simple with MyPlate.

-- Harvest of the Month: Kiwi and Carrots
+- Harvest of the Month: pears and lettuce

 Additional resources: